Esri/dynamic-situational-awareness-qt/docs/DataManagement.md

 ![image](./images/dsa-data-management-migration-4.png)

-> Now that our data folders are in the right place, we need to adjust the `DsaConfigurations.json` file so that the app will be able to find them.
+> Now that our data folders are in the right place, we need to update the app configurations management file (`DsaConfigurations.json`) so that the app will be able to find them.
 Here we'll edit the file in a text editor and make entries for our 3 folders.
 We start by making 2 copies of the 'Default' configuration object and modifying the names to match.
 We also set our 'Monterey' configuration to be loaded at startup by setting its 'selected' property to 'true' and the others to false.
-We don't need the 'url' property for any of our 'configurations' so we can remove those.
+We don't need the 'url' property for any of our 'configurations,' so we can remove those.
 The 'url' property is currently only for downloading the default dataset from Esri and is reserved for future use.

 ![image](./images/dsa-data-management-migration-5.gif)

-> After updating the configurations file, we move on to updating the `DsaAppConfig.json` file in each data folder.
+> After updating the configurations management file, we move on to updating the app configuration settings file (`DsaAppConfig.json`) in each data folder.
 The app configuration file has several file path references that need to be updated.
-We will take care of this in our Monterey example by doing a find an replace on `/Data/DSA/` with `/Data/DSA/Monterey/`.
+We will take care of this in our Monterey example by doing a find and replace on `/Data/DSA/` with `/Data/DSA/Monterey/`.
 We include the begin and end slashes here to make sure we don't inadvertently find anything we don't actually want to replace.
 We repeat this process for the Redlands and SanDiego app configs as well.

 ![image](./images/dsa-data-management-migration-6.png)